Averaging theory and catastrophes: Abstract

 \section{Abstract}

 When a dynamical system is subject to a periodic perturbation, the averaging method can be applied to obtain an autonomous leading order `guiding system', placing the time dependence at higher orders.
 Recent research focused on investigating invariant structures in non-autonomous differential systems arising from hyperbolic structures in the guiding system, such as periodic orbits and invariant tori.
-The effect that bifurcations in the guiding system have on the original non-autonomous one has also been recently explored.
-This paper extends the study by providing a broader description of the dynamics that can emerge from non-hyperbolic structures of the guiding system.
-Specifically, we prove here that $\mathcal{K}$-universal bifurcations in the guiding system persist in the original non-autonomous one, while non-versal bifurcations, such as the transcritical and pitchfork, do not, being instead perturbed into stable bifurcation families.
+Complementarily, the effect that bifurcations in the guiding system have on the original non-autonomous one has also been recently explored, albeit less frequently.
+This paper extends this study by providing a broader description of the dynamics that can emerge from non-hyperbolic structures of the guiding system.
+Specifically, we prove here that $\mathcal{K}$-universal bifurcations in the guiding system `persist' in the original non-autonomous one, while non-versal bifurcations, such as the transcritical and pitchfork, do not.
 We illustrate the results on examples of a fold, a transcritical, a pitchfork, and a saddle-focus.
-By applying these results to the physical scenario of systems with time-varying parameters, we show that the average parameter value becomes a bifurcation parameter of the averaged system.